 The flip side of making friends with other expats in similar situations is that those friendships are often transient.
 Lexie has already said goodbye to a few friends throughout the year, but there will be a mass exodus at the end of this week and I know that’s going to be especially hard.
 I remember that feeling well from my own experience as a kid overseas, and it never gets easier.
 The bright side for Lexie is that she’s an expat after the invention of the internet, so it’ll be much easier to stay in touch.
 (I suppose it was around when I was an expat, but no one I knew had the time or patience for dial-up!)

-So there you have it, in one million words, our first year’s experience in an IB program.
+So there you have it, in one million words, our first year’s experience in the IB MYP program.
 Would it have been easier to choose an American school?
 Probably so.
 Would we have enjoyed it as much as this school?
 Who knows?
 What I do know is that Lexie says she likes it here at this school more than any of the others she’s attended and that makes all of the work and transitioning completely worth it!

-Disclaimer: I, in no way, represent the IB program and am not attempting to sell anyone on this form of education.
+I, in no way, represent the IB program and am not attempting to sell anyone on this form of education.
 All of this was written so I’d have a place to direct people when they email with questions.
-I’m happy to answer any other questions, particularly if it’s something I haven’t addressed today.
+I’m happy to answer any other questions, particularly if it’s something I haven’t addressed here.
 I wish I’d had something like this to read for each of our options when we were trying to decide which school to choose, so hopefully it will be of help to someone else!